django/django/docs/inshort.rst

 message queue designs.

-Some features, like :ref:`guaranteed ordering of messages <enforcing-ordering>`, are opt-in as they incur a performance hit.
+Some features, like :ref:`guaranteed ordering of messages <enforcing-ordering>`, are opt-in as they incur a performance hit, but make it more message queue like.

 Do I need to worry about making all my code async-friendly?